 The Solution to Hiding the Metal Pole on an Artificial Christmas Tree

-I found a $20 solution – a homemade Christmas tree collar.
-It’s actually a faux crate box that we made out of wood that we found laying around the house.
+I found a $20 solution - a homemade Christmas tree collar.
+It's actually a faux crate box that we made out of wood that we found laying around the house.

-We decided to paint it white like a crate box.
-You could also call it a large potter for our Christmas tree.
-What’s unique about this project is that it allows me to have room to put their little handprints on their as a Christmas tradition.
+We decided to paint it white like a crate box (imagine it as a wooden potter for your faux Christmas tree to hide the metal stand).
+What's unique about this project is that it allows me to have room to put their little handprints on their as a Christmas tradition.
 Their handprints are on the side of the box while our family name is shown in front.
 If you want to learn how design your family name on the wooden Christmas tree collar, check out this post on how to stencil using a craft cutting machine.

 Considerations for Storing More Christmas Tree Decor